-Issue Needs Attention Directions Notes Originality Check Conducted by Results: Action: Margins • 1 inch top, bottom, left, right Font Style and Size • Times New Roman, 12-point for Running Head, Page Numbers, and Text Body Running Head Page 1: Running head: SHORT TITLE ALL CAPS Page 2+: SHORT TITLE ALL CAPS No more than 50 characters Top left of paper Page Numbers • Top right, start with title page Line Spacing Double spacing throughout (Tables, table titles, figures, figure captions, and references can be single-spaced, as this often makes them easier to read) No additional line spacing before or after paragraphs Paragraph Indention • Half-inch Title Page (Note: Pages are described here in the order in which they should appear) Title is centered First Name, Middle Initial, Last Name, centered Capitalization: first letter of each word capitalized (except the words "the, of, and," etc.) Acknowledgements This section is optional No bold text Don't forget to thank study participants if applicable.
-Table of Contents No bold text Dots (not periods) between words and page numbers (use the tab key; see Table of Contents information below) Include all Level I headings and appendices
+Needs Directions Issue Notes Attention Originality Check Conducted by • Results: • Action: Margins • 1 inch top, bottom, left, right Font Style and Size • Times New Roman, 12-point for Running Head, Page Numbers, and Text Body Running Head • All pages SHORT TITLE ALL CAPS • No more than 50 characters • Top left of paper Page Numbers • Top right, start with title page • Double spacing throughout Line Spacing (Tables, table titles, figures, figure captions, and references can be single-spaced, as this often makes them easier to read) • No additional line spacing before or after paragraphs Paragraph Indention • Half-inch Title Page • Title is centered (Note: Pages are • Capitalization: first letter of each described here in the word capitalized (except the words "the, order in which they of, and," etc.) should appear) • First Name, Middle Initial, Last Name, centered Acknowledgements • Start on new page • This section is optional • Don't forget to thank study participants if applicable.
+Table of Contents • Start on new page • Dots (not periods) between words and page numbers (use the tab key; see Table of Contents information below) • Include all Level I headings and appendices

-Abstract No hold toxt on indenting

-AUSTIACI • No bold text or indenting

-250 words (not counting keywords) Kounwords (5 to 7 in italics)

-• Keywords (5 to 7, in italics)

-Introduction Heading is title of manuscript

-(centered, not bolded), first letter of

-each word capitalized (except the words

-"the, of, and," etc.)

-Tables • Table must be referenced in the text

-prior to the table's appearance in the

-manuscript

-• Table must be placed in the text

-immediately after the paragraph in

-which it is introduced

-• Table titles go above each table (see formatted Table 1 in the Basic APA

-Formatting and Style Guide).

-Table number not bold, normal font

-Table title italics, not bold (first letter

-capitalization)

-Abbreviations must be explained in

-text (Notes:) underneath the table

-itself, even if they are explained in

-the text.

-• No vertical lines

-Figures • Figure must be referenced in the text

-prior to the table's appearance in the

-manuscript

-• Figure must be placed in the text

-immediately after the paragraph in

-which it is introduced

-• Figure captions go below each figure

-(see formatted Sample Graph in the Basic

-APA Formatting and Style Guide).

-• Figure number italicized, not bold

-• Figure title normal font, not bold

-(sentence case ending with period)

-• Abbreviations must be explained in

-text (Notes:) underneath the figure

-itself, even if they are explained in the text.

-• When possible, font should be Times New Roman 12 point.
-Can be smaller

-if necessary, but must be readable.

-Can be of a different font if from

-another source and not changeable.

-another source and not changeable.
+Abstract Introduction Start on new page after Table of Contents; label in bold No indenting of paragraphs 250 words (not counting keywords) Keywords: (add 5 to 7 words), indent text Start on new page after Abstract Heading is title of manuscript Tables centered, title case, and bold Table must be referenced in the text prior to the table's appearance in the manuscript Table must be placed in the text immediately after the paragraph in which it is introduced Table titles go above each table.
+Table titles go above each table.
+Table number bold, normal font Table title italics, not bold (title case) Abbreviations must be explained in text (Notes:) underneath the table itself, even if they are explained in the text.
+No vertical lines Figures Figure must be referenced in the text prior to the table's appearance in the manuscript Figure must be placed in the text immediately after the paragraph in which it is introduced Figure captions go above each figure Figure number bold, normal font Figure title italics, not bold (title case) Abbreviations must be explained in text (Notes:) underneath the figure itself, even if they are explained in the text.
+When possible, font should be Times New Roman 12 point.
+Can be smaller if necessary, but must be readable.
+Can be of a different font if from another source and not changeable.
+References Start on new page after the end of the manuscript; label in bold